<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Mobile Law Office - Fentress Inc.

-So how have these trends influenced the design of my attorney’s new suburban Virginia office?
-To begin, the office is divided into several different “neighborhoods,” each with its own furniture and features based on how the employees work.
+So, how have these trends influenced the design of my attorney’s new suburban Virginia office?
+The office is divided into several different “neighborhoods,” each with its furniture and features based on how the employees work.
 The drawing below presents an example of how the neighborhoods are configured to compose a larger office.
-(The numbers and labels on the drawing correspond to the numbered descriptions that follow.)
+(The numbers and labels on the picture correspond to the following numbered descriptions.)

 Flexible Offices Benefit Law Practices

 Flexible Offices Benefit Law Practices - Fentress Inc1.
-The largest space in the office is an open area filled with workstations for 30 paralegals.
+The most significant space in the office is an open area filled with workstations for 30 paralegals.
 There is no sharing of workstations.
-The paralegals predominantly work individually at their assigned workstations, entering case data, talking with clients and opposing counsel on the phone, and conferring with attorneys by phone or email.
+The paralegals predominantly work individually at their assigned workstations, entering case data, talking with clients and opposing counsel on the phone, and conferring with attorneys by telephone or email.

-3. There are six small glass-faced conference rooms located at the perimeter of the paralegal’s open workstation area.
+3. Six small glass-faced conference rooms are at the paralegal’s open workstation perimeter.
 They are grouped in pairs that can be connected to form three larger conference rooms by opening an operable acoustic wall that separates the two rooms.
 They are principally used for attorney meetings or attorney-client meetings that require a measure of confidentiality.

-4. Support spaces include a small copy and supply room, a combination breakroom and casual staff meeting area, and a reception area.
-There was no need for a file room.
+4. Support spaces include a small copy and supply room, combination break room, casual staff meeting area, and reception area.
+I just wanted to let you know there was no need for a file room.

 This office location has now been operating for nearly a year.
-It took some very foresighted leadership on the part of the senior partner to convince the other attorneys and the support staff that this was a good idea for the law firm.
-Although law firms may be the polar opposite of a tech company in terms of corporate culture, many of the same mobile and collaborative space concepts can be used in an open office environment.
+It took some very foresighted leadership from the senior partner to convince the other attorneys and the support staff that this was a good idea for the law firm.
+Although law firms may be the polar opposite of tech companies regarding corporate culture, many of the same mobile and collaborative space concepts can be used in an open office environment.

-From my last discussion with my attorney and from the casual comments of several paralegals and two other attorneys I met when I toured the space, everyone loves the new layout.
-It is bright and cheery, it functions well for them since it was designed to precisely fit the way they currently perform their work – and don’t forget those increased bonuses due to the savings on rent.
+Everyone loves the new layout from my last discussion with my attorney and the casual comments of several paralegals and two other attorneys I met when I toured the space.
+It is bright and cheery; it functions well for them since it was designed to fit how they currently perform their work precisely – and don’t forget those increased bonuses due to the savings on rent.

 New Call-to-action << Get our Courtroom & Chambers design ebook NOW!